-Circulation income recorded a decrease of 3% from HK\$115.9 million in the year ended 31 March 2014 to HK\$112.7 million for the financial year under review.
-With the increasing trend of readers shifting to online platforms and free content, the Group's paid publications were able to contain the decline to a relatively moderate extent.
-This was achieved through editorial teams' insistence on credible and quality content.
+Circulation income recorded a moderate decrease of 3% from HK\$112.7 million in the year ended 31 March 2015 to HK\$108.9 million for the financial year under review.
+The trend of readers shifting to online platforms and free content continued.
+The Group's paid publications were able to contain the decline through editorial teams' insistence on credible and quality content.

-Service income for the year ended 31 March 2015 increased from HK\$344.3 million to HK\$358.3 million when compared with the preceding financial year.
-The increase was mainly contributed by the organic growth of existing products and the launch of new products and projects of the financial news agency, information and solutions businesses.
+Service income for the year ended 31 March 2016 increased significantly from HK\$358.3 million recorded in preceding year to HK\$412.4 million, an increase of 15%.
+The increase was mainly contributed by the increase of stock market transaction volume in the first half of current financial year and the full year effect from the launch of new products and projects of the financial news agency, information and solutions businesses, including the launch of real-time financial information services to support Shanghai Hong Kong Stock Connect and the new generation of trading systems in replacement of Hong Kong Stock Exchange's old trading systems.